Check the requirements for the residence permit for studies

 To be able to apply for a residence permit, you will need your birth certificate and the consent of your parents or guardians.

-4. Have the legalised birth certificate translated by an authorised translator.
+- Have the birth certificate translated by an authorised translator.

 You do not need to submit any attachments concerning this requirement.
 You can move on to the next step.